9 Insurance, Reimagined

 • Purpose-constrained money – Funds that can only be used for healthcare reduce fraud risk and create trust.

-• A customer who is already engaged — An HSA holder checking their balance, tracking goals, and monitoring progress is far more insurance-ready than someone who has never thought about health financing.
+• An already-engaged customer – An HSA holder tracking their balance and monitoring goals is far more insurance-ready than someone who has never thought about health financing.

 From Cold Start to Warm Lead

-Insurance companies today spend enormous amounts on customer acquisition — convincing people who have never thought about health insurance to buy a product they don’t understand and may not trust.
+Insurance companies today spend enormously on customer acquisition – convincing people who have never thought about health insurance to buy a product they do not understand and may not trust.

 9.3 The Insurance Progress Dashboard